General2096/Sprinboard/Bitcoin/README.md

 Showcased below is the 14 days following the end of the training-set
 ![image](https://user-images.githubusercontent.com/74972980/141357573-7d0284ac-4735-46c6-84e3-dc23faa6e879.png)

+## BackTesting
+Backtesting allows a trader to simulate a trading strategy using historical data to generate results and analyze risk and profitability before risking any actual capital.
+The library Backtrader was used to test our strategy.
+The entire dataset was run on backtrader and concluded with an ROI: 24655.08%%, Start cash 100000.00, End cash: 24755078.98.

 ## Model Prediction on Future Data
 Now, this is the stuff we care about.
 How will the model forecase the future to see if we can turn a profit with Bitcoin investment or stay away from it?
-The entire dataset was reused to train the model and used to predict the next 100 days.
-While the goal of this project was just to predict 7 days into the future; 100 day prediction was used to see the potential values of the model might hold.
+The entire dataset was reused to train the model and used to predict the next 30 days.
+While the goal of this project was just to predict 7 days into the future; 30 day prediction was used to see the potential values of the model might hold.
 The values that we will look at, will only those 7 days.

 Insert image of the graph predition